Skip to Content

 Nelson to Alberta border

 While deciding your route, take a dip in Christina Lake at Gladstone Provincial Park.
-It is said to have the warmest water of any tree-lined lake in Canada.
-If you’d prefer to hike, there are a number of excellent trails around Grand Forks.
+Christina Lake is said to have the warmest water of any tree-lined lake in Canada.

 JR stands at entrance to mine shaft, looking at inscription on outer wall.
 The photographer is within the rocky mine shaft itself, looking out